sonics-team/sonics/README.md

 ## Versioning & Publishing Packages

-This example uses [Changesets](https://github.com/changesets/changesets) to manage versions, create changelogs, and publish to npm.
+We uses [Changesets](https://github.com/changesets/changesets) to manage versions, create changelogs, and publish to npm.
 It's preconfigured so you can start publishing packages immediately.

 You'll need to create an `NPM_TOKEN` and `GITHUB_TOKEN` and add it to your GitHub repository settings to enable access to npm.
 It's also worth installing the [Changesets bot](https://github.com/apps/changeset-bot) on your repository.

+### Changesets instructions:

+- When we fix a bug in @sonics/core as example:
+1. `cd packages/sonics-core`
+2. `npm version patch`

+- When we add feature or improve it:
+1. `cd packages/sonics-core`
+2. `npm version minor`

+- When we finish our milestone or reach planned target:
+1. `cd packages/sonics-core`
+2. `npm version major`

 ### Generating the Changelog